NW Pastoral 28-day Rainfall Forecast

 50% to 75%

-The hemispheric long wave pattern has been relatively fast moving in recent weeks.
+The hemispheric long wave pattern has remained stable in recent weeks.
 There are five main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, Western Australia, eastern Australia, New Zealand, and South America.
+Currently the most significant troughs are near the longitudes of South Africa, Western Australia, New Zealand, the southeast Pacific, and the Atlantic Ocean.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 9 December to 13 December, 23 December to 27 December, and 5 January to 9 January.
-Rain events originating in the tropics and moving south are possible about 7 December to 11 December, 27 December to 31 December, and 3 January to 7 January.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 23 February to 27 February, 14 March to 18 March, and 18 March to 22 March.
+Rain events originating in the tropics and moving south are possible about 28 February to 3 March, 6 March to 10 March, and 12 March to 16 March.

-Over Western Australia the strongest cold fronts should occur about 9 December to 13 December, 23 December to 27 December, and 5 January to 9 January.
+Over Western Australia the strongest cold fronts should occur about 23 February to 27 February, 10 March to 14 March, and 14 March to 18 March.